 From our Eye of the Tent Series, while living in Courthouse Park, Seattle, June 18,2014

 Up off the ground.
 We have a bed now.
 We've been sleeping on the floor, on a mat our neighbor loaned us.
-We got the mattress from Share House and…Continue
+We got the mattress from Share House and we…Continue

 One of two signs at The Turf warning against extra sound

-Considering Seattle is a town that puts Pop Rocks in its cheesecake so you can hear your pie, holds a private worship of Nirvana in an unspoken and unshakable belief, and has a fan base called the…Continue
+Considering Seattle is a town that puts Pop Rocks in its cheesecake so you can hear your pie, holds a private worship of Nirvana in an unspoken and unshakable belief, and has a fan base called the 12's…Continue

 Added by Robin Sneed on April 2, 2015 at 7:30pm — No Comments